aptiko/aptiko.general/docs/mail_satellite.rst

 ========

-Installs and configures a mail server so that it's possible to send emails either through port 25 (listening on the local interface only) or by executing the ``sendmail`` command.
-All email is sent using a smarthost.
+Installs and configures a mail server so that it's possible to send emails either through port 25 or by executing the ``sendmail`` command.
+All email is sent using a
+smarthost.

 It's mainly useful in two cases: